THEOplayer/iOS-Connector/Code/Nielsen/README.md

 ### [Cocoapods](https://guides.cocoapods.org/using/getting-started.html#getting-started)

 1. Create a Podfile if you don't already have one.
 From the root of your project directory, run the following command: `pod init`
+2. To your Podfile, add links to the registries of Cocoapods and Nielsen: `source 'https://cdn.cocoapods.org/'` and `source 'https://github.com/NielsenDigitalSDK/nielsenappsdk-ios-specs-dynamic.git'`
-2. To your Podfile, add the connector pods that you want to use in your app: `pod 'THEOplayer-Connector-Nielsen'`
+3. To your Podfile, add the connector pods that you want to use in your app: `pod 'THEOplayer-Connector-Nielsen'`
-3. Install the pods using `pod install` , then open your `.xcworkspace` file to see the project in Xcode.
+4. Install the pods using `pod install` , then open your `.xcworkspace` file to see the project in Xcode.

 To support custom feature builds of THEOplayerSDK perform the following steps: